 Medicines and vaccines

-The lymphatic system can react to certain medications or vaccines, such as:
+The lymphatic system may react to certain medications or vaccines, such as:

-Lymph node enlargement due to medication is more likely to be generalized.
+Enlarged lymph nodes due to medications are likely to be generalized.

 Systemic lesions

-General edema of the lymph nodes can develop with some systemic diseases, including:
+General swelling of the lymph nodes can develop with some systemic diseases, including:

 • sarcoidosis;